canlab/canlab.github.io/_pages/setup.md

 ======
 Our toolboxes use SPM's image reading and writing functions, and the spm_orthviews viewer.
 SPM is a [free download from their site](https://www.fil.ion.ucl.ac.uk/spm/)

-Set up CAN Lab tools from Github
+Install CANlab core tools from Github
 ======
 There are two options for this step: 1) Download a .zip file with the code, or 2) Install Github on your computer and Clone the repository (recommended).
 With the 2nd option you will get updates, but it requires more steps and some knowledge of how Github works.